 Thomas was at university in London when he first started his IT business.
-He was working part time at an Internet café whilst studying for his degree.
-The owner of the café had customers approaching him for advice on their computer woes.
-The café owner had a chain of three cafés and was not in a position to take on any consulting work, so he passed them on to Thomas.
+He was working part-time at an Internet café while studying for his degree.
+The café owner had customers approaching him for advice on their computer woes.
+The café owner had a chain of three cafés and could not take on any consulting work, so he passed them on to Thomas.

 Targeting a Niche as an IT Support Company

-Lucidica targets small businesses and specifically ones that want to get to know their service provider by forming a healthy working relationship on an ongoing basis.
-He and his team act as outsourced CIO / CTOs to many of their clients.
-The account engineers are responsible for building technology roadmaps with and for the clients they work with.
+Lucidica targets small businesses, specifically those that want to get to know their service provider by forming a healthy working relationship on an ongoing basis.
+He and his team outsource CIOs / CTOs to many clients.
+The account engineers are responsible for building technology roadmaps with and for their clients.

-They tend to work alongside the person with the most technical knowledge within the organization, but not with a business that has its own in-house IT department.
-On occasion, they do service companies that just require them to take care of the server and where the customer takes care of desktop support.
+They tend to work alongside the person with the most technical knowledge within the organization but not with a business with its own in-house IT department.
+On occasion, they do service companies that require them to take care of the server, and where the customer takes care of desktop support.

 Starting Without A Set of Client Criteria Can Prove Challenging

-The lessons to take way from Thomas’ story are:
+The lessons to take away from Thomas’ story are:

 Passion is important, and when you speak to Thomas, it’s clear that he is very passionate about business and helping small businesses reach their goals using appropriate technologies.
-Be passionate about business, about IT, or about helping others—you’ll need this to keep you motivated and drive you on.
+Be passionate about business, IT, or helping others—you’ll need this to motivate and drive you on.

 You can learn some of the skills that you need as you go along.
 Thomas didn’t have a degree in computing, just a keen interest.
-He is now certified on the things that he needs to be, but lack of this did not hold him back.
+He is now certified in what he needs to be, but the lack of this did not hold him back.

-In the meantime, what are the lessons that resonate with you most and do you have any questions for Thomas?
-Let us know in the Comments section.
+In the meantime, what lessons resonate with you most, and do you have any questions for Thomas?
+Let us know in the comments section.